Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 The Human Services Software Landscape

-Human services software encompasses a broad range of applications used by government agencies, nonprofits, and social service organisations to manage client intake, case management, service coordination, outcome tracking, compliance reporting, and billing.
+Human services software encompasses a broad range of applications used by government agencies, nonprofits, and social service organizations to manage client intake, case management, service coordination, outcome tracking, compliance reporting, and billing.
 The sector serves several distinct sub-verticals:

 M&A Activity and Deal Flow